Advanced standing (transfer credits)

 • International Baccalaureate (IB)

-The maximum number of units we grant varies depending on your program.
+The maximum number of credits (units) we grant will vary, depending on your program.

 CEGEP students

-If you’ve completed more than 12 CEGEP courses, you can receive up to 30 units, which usually represents one year of university study.
+• If you’ve completed more than 17 CEGEP courses, you can receive up to 30 University units, the equivalent of one year of university.

 Arts